funkaoshi/s.vs.tpk/masters-of-carcosa/house-rules/index.md

 ### Sorcerer

 The Sorcerer is similar to a fighter, but can also learn to cast the horrific sorcery of the ancient Snake-Men.
 A sorcerer can learn any number of rituals, and cast them as often as they like, though the costs to do so are quite high to say the least.
 Sorcerous rituals banish, conjure, invoke, bind, torment, or imprison entities such as the Old Ones and their spawn.
-All rituals (except for rituals of banishment) require human sacrifice, and all except banishings require long ceremonies (typically at least an hour) to perform along with much paraphernalia.
-Thus the model for a Lawful sorcerer would be one that only focuses on the rituals of banishment.
+All rituals (except for rituals of banishment) require human sacrifice, and all except banishing require long ceremonies (typically at least an hour) to perform along with much paraphernalia.
+(The model for a Lawful sorcerer would be one that only focuses on the rituals of banishment.)

 All sorcerers can read the ancient language of the Snake-Men.

+[Sorcerers can eat other sorcerers brains in an attempt to learn any rituals their victim may know.][brains]

-### Tinkerer
+### Specialist

 TODO